 The physical strain on the body from shoveling – or even walking in – heavy snow, combined with the way cold air constricts blood vessels, can increase the risk of a heart attack.

 When driving, go slowly and carefully.
-Keep in mind that even if major streets are plowed, they may be narrower than you’re used to, and side streets may not be treated at all.
+Keep in mind that even if major streets are plowed, they may be narrower than you’re used to.
+Side streets may not be treated at all.
 Pedestrians may not be able to use the sidewalks if they haven’t been shoveled, so do your part behind the wheel to keep an eye out for pedestrians on foot.

-If you’re about to get hit with severe weather, there’s no need to panic, and probably no need to run over to the hardware store for more shovels.
+There’s no need to panic if you’re about to get hit with severe weather, and probably no need to run over to the hardware store for more shovels.
 But that doesn’t mean you should be cavalier about potentially dangerous conditions.
 Prepare as best as you can, stay calm throughout the storm and its aftermath, and you’ll likely get through the storm just fine.

 Hopefully you found these winter storm prep tips helpful, but remember when snow on the ground equaled a carefree afternoon of building snowmen and creating snow angels?